abought/abought.github.io/_posts/2020-10-17-yes-no-maybe-except.md

 ### Conclusions
 For the sake of the original trivia question we started with: depending on your problem to be solved, there are three possible answers, and *none* of them are accurate.
 As of this writing, the most *accurate* answer to our question is “Maybe (except)”.

 But programming isn't about answering a quiz: we are continuously evolving our tools and work habits in the pursuit of *what works*.
-If you are writing real code that requires tracking insertion order: consider the [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) data type when you need to worry about key order at all.
+If you are writing real code that requires tracking insertion order: consider the builtin ES6 [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) data type, a hash designed to avoid much of the historical weirdness of `Object`.

 {% highlight javascript %}
 > const myobject = new Map([